-And here we have Solomon’s wisdom in full force – If we despise wisdom and instruction we are fools.
+If we despise wisdom and instruction (if we are not teachable) we are fools.
 We choose folly.

-In Matthew 24 we see Jesus pointing clearly to the folly of the scribes and Pharisees.
-“Woe to you,” is repeated many times.
-“You blind fools!”
+In Matthew chapter 24 Jesus points clearly to the folly of those at that time who were the leaders of the people (the Scribes and Pharisees).
+“Wot to you,” is repeated many times, coupled with “You blind fools!”

-If we want examples of fools who despise wisdom and instruction, we find them in God’s word, both the Old and New Testaments.
+If we want examples of fools who despise wisdom and instruction, we can find them in God’s word, in both old and new testaments.

-Let’s choose Jesus.
-Be seeking His wisdom and not turn from His instruction.
+Let us choose Jesus – Let us be seeking His wisdom and not turn from His instruction!